Sequestration Explained: Five ways the sequester could impact you

 While we certainly hope there's a quick resolution to the sequestration dilemma, it's important — especially when it comes to your money — that you prepare for the worst-case scenario.
 Whether it’s setting up an emergency savings account or taking control of your debt NOW in order to lessen the blow LATER — there are steps you can take today.

 We know that it's always easier said than done, which is why we're here to help!
 We have the resources, tools and experts available to help you create your very own financial survival kit.
-So start exploring, or give us a call at 866.412.2227 to learn more about how your finances will benefit from our services.
+Give us a call at 866.412.2227 to learn more about how your finances will benefit from our services.